vadym-gonchar/tutorial-course/README.md

 3. git commit -m "write what you did"
 4. git push origin master

-To run the tests use the following command: mvn package -DrunnerFile=select_browser -Dbrowser=CHROME (instead of CHROME you may also use the next browsers: FIREFOX, IE11, EDGE, OPERA)
+To run the tests in ONE SPECIFIC BROWSER use the following command: mvn package -DrunnerFile=testng -Dbrowser=CHROME (instead of CHROME you may also use the next browsers: FIREFOX, IE11, EDGE, OPERA)

+To run the tests in ALL BROWSERS use the following command: mvn package -DrunnerFile=all_browsers